lgirndt/rsty/README.md

 # rsty

+## Overview
-rsty is simple rest client I use to test our API from the command line.
+rsty is a simple rest client I use to test our API from the command line.

 Therefore it is intended to provide a simplified access to a Rest API on a distinct host.
-You simply configure the base parameter to access this API in the config file
+You simply configure the base parameter to access this API in the config file rsty.json

 <pre>
 	{